robweber/vsmp-plus/README.md

 # VSMP+ (Very Slow Media Player Plus)
 I read an [article by Tom Whitwell](https://debugger.medium.com/how-to-build-a-very-slow-movie-player-in-2020-c5745052e4e4), detailing his process for creating a slow media player using e-paper and a Raspberry Pi 4.
 His project was in turn inspired by a [2018 article by Bryan Boyer](https://medium.com/s/story/very-slow-movie-player-499f76c48b62) about the same thing.
 Both of these were very simple, yet visually stunning and led me to create my own version of this project.

 Both of the reference articles had pieces I liked and pieces I wanted to enhance about them.
-That is what this project seeks to do.
-Combing piece of both of them I ended up with the following, which is both the same and different from their designs.
+This particular project takes the strengths of their ideas and adds a few "ease of use" elements.
+The biggest of these is a built in web service to control file selection and playback.
+Once setup you shouldn't need CLI access to modify any of parameters or change running files.

 ![](https://github.com/robweber/vsmp-plus/blob/master/pics/front_with_timecode.jpg)

 ## Basic Usage
-Once the requirements are in place (See Install document) the program itself is contained in the ```vsmp.py``` file.
+Once the requirements are in place (See [Install](https://github.com/robweber/vsmp-plus/blob/master/INSTALL.md) document) the program itself is contained in the ```vsmp.py``` file.
 This file can take a few arguments, but doesn't need any to run normally:

 * ```--config``` - path to a config file where any CLI arguments can be specified, useful for when running as a service
 * ```--port``` - the port the web server will run on, default is 5000
 * ```--debug``` - when this flag is given the program will run in debug mode

-Once started, either with the CLI or as a service, the program will start and the webservice will be active.
+Once started, either with the CLI or as a service, the program will start and the web service will be active.
 You can load the web page to continue setup at http://IP:5000.
 To monitor the progress of the program you can watch the log file using the command:

 ```
 # from the vsmp-plus directory